ibm-cloud-docs/pattern-sap-on-vpc/resiliency-considerations.md

 * Backint for SAP Database backups

+Review the following information about the backup tools and their requirements:

-To support database recovery for points in time going back at least one month, a daily database backup is required, along with redo log backups every 15 minutes.
+* To support database recovery going back at least one month, a daily database backup is required, along with redo log backups every 15 minutes.

-* For long-term recovery of data, an additional monthly backup is suggested with a one-year data retention or as determined by the customer.
+* Long-term recovery of data: Additional monthly backup is suggested with a one year data retention or as determined by the customer.

-* The daily log backup frequency for production DB should be less than or equal to the customer desired RPO parameter for their Business Continuity Plan
+* Frequency: The daily log backup frequency for production database should be less than or equal to the customer desired RPO parameter for their Business Continuity Plan.

-* Production System Monthly full retained for 60 days.
-Daily Full retained for 1 week.
+* Retention: Production system monthly full is retained for 60 days.
+Daily full is retained for 1 week.
 Daily incremental retained for 60 days.
 Weekly Full retained for 30 days.

-* Non-Productions System Monthly full retained for 60 days.
-Weekly Full retained for 14 days week.
+* Nonproductions system monthly full retained for 60 days.
+Weekly ull retained for 14 days week.
 Daily incremental retained for 60 days.

 Consider the largest database size for full backups with room for addition growth.
 It's recommended to complement the backup solution with Daily snapshots for production.
 {: tip}